 How is yeast extract labelled in the ingredient list?

 Yeast extract is labelled as “yeast extract” in the ingredients list or sometimes included in “natural flavour”.
-These names are based on the requirements of the European Food Law.
+Both names are based on the requirements of the European Food Law.

 Why isn’t yeast extract labelled as a flavour enhancer?